H-1B Cap Exempt Visas: How They Work and Who Qualifies

 Wage compliance connects directly to filing costs and employer obligations.

-Every H‑1B petition includes government filing fees, but the total amount depends on the type of employer and petition.
-Cap‑exempt organizations (such as universities, nonprofit research entities, and government research institutions) are exempt from some fees that apply to private companies.
+Every H-1B petition includes government filing fees, but the total amount depends on the type of employer and petition.
+H-1B visa cap exempt employers (such as universities, nonprofit research entities, and government research institutions) are exempt from some fees that apply to private companies.

 Mandatory fees (paid by employer):